Aside from configuring proxy settings which an be done in a number of ways, there is a common need to allow users, especially

 You can use the following syntax to update other settings in the registry.
-Use Notepad or other text editor and save the
+Use Notepad or another text editor and save the file as .REG.

 Syntax of .Reg Files